-Watchmen: 6 Best Graphic Novels to Read if You Loved The Classic
+Best Graphic Novels Like Watchmen If You Loved The Classic

 There is no denying that Watchmen is an absolute masterpiece.
 Written by Alan Moore and illustrated by Dave Gibbons in 1986, this graphic novel has stood the test of time.

 The movie adaptation couldn’t quite capture the depth of the original story.
 The graphic novel effortlessly showed a realistic depiction of a world with superheroes.
 The cutting political commentary in Watchmen is still timely even today.